 How Businesses Can Empower Women and Boost Productivity

-October 29, 2024Jakarta, October 29, 2024 – Women’s labor force participation in Indonesia remains significantly lower than men’s, with a gap of around 30 percentage points persisting over the past two decades.
+November 29, 2024Jakarta, October 29, 2024 – Women’s labor force participation in Indonesia remains significantly lower than men’s, with a gap of around 30 percentage points persisting over the past two decades.
 Married women, particularly those aged 20-40 with children, often struggle to balance work and family responsibilities.

 The dual role of parenthood can create conflicts between work obligations and childcare needs.
 Research indicates that women in their prime working years spend a substantial amount of time on unpaid care work and domestic chores, limiting their opportunities for effective employment.
 This has long-term implications for their career progression and is a primary reason for the underrepresentation of women in corporate leadership positions.